Thursday, September 21, 2017

 1/4 Medium Green Pepper, diced

-2 cups Stewed Tomatoes with Juice
+2 cups Stewed Tomatoes, undrained

 1 tsp Salt